-The purpose of Phase 2 is to show that the PDF can be used in planning and operational scenarios where different types of planning data and services are requested.
-Consequently, the PDF shall be used to render planning data using automated tools to handle the data conversion.
+The purpose of Phase 2 is to show that the PIF can be used in planning and operational scenarios where different types of planning data and services are requested.
+Consequently, the PIF shall be used to render planning data using automated tools to handle the data conversion.
 The data shall be rendered in a manner such that all original data can be recovered.

 PHASE 2 DESCRIPTION

-The Service Provider and Service User functions performed in Phase 1 shall be repeated, however, these test runs shall demonstrate an automatic planning data generation based on the PDF schema as well as to provide the ability to generate different types of planning information consistent with planning and operational scenarios.
+The Provider and User functions performed in Phase 1 shall be repeated, however, these test runs shall demonstrate an automatic planning data generation based on the PIF schema as well as to provide the ability to generate different types of planning information consistent with planning and operational scenarios.
 This in turn, shall allow for the development of more planning data use cases over longer time spans than when generating XML responses manually as in Phase 1.
 By developing more planning data use cases, there is a better chance of determining if there is some specific parameter that is used in an Agency’s planning tools that cannot be reflected with the XML schema.
-Use cases may include:

-mission design, planning and operational scenarios
+Use cases may include mission design, planning and operational scenarios and shall include:

-small vs. large number of events;
+Small vs. large number of events;

-specific time frame;
+Specific time frame;

-Deep Space, LEO, GEO events;
+Deep Space, LEO, GEO, and Space-based aperture events;

-routine events vs. LEOP events

-mandatory and optional parameters to demonstrate extensibility
+Mandatory and optional parameters to demonstrate extensibility

+Note: Test pass criteria #12 (see test pass criteria table 3-2) will be based on utilizing the above use cases.

 Table 2-2 Phase 2, Test Run Summary